FDR Control for Online Anomaly Detection: FDR control for Online Anomaly Detection

 \item a set of rejected hypotheses:

-\end{itemize} \end{mydef} The intuition behind this procedure consists in drawing the ordered statistics $i \mapsto p_{(i)}$ (Figure~\ref{fig:illustrationbh}) with $p_{(1)}\leq \dots \leq p_{(n)}$ and the straight line $i \mapsto \frac{\alpha i}{m}$.
-Then the BH-procedure amounts to rejecting all hypotheses corresponding to $p$-values smaller than the last crossing point between the straight line and the ordered $p$-values curve.
+\end{itemize} \end{definition} The intuition behind this procedure consists in drawing the ordered statistics $i \mapsto p_{(i)}$ (Figure~\ref{fig:illustrationbh1}) with $p_{(1)}\leq \dots \leq p_{(n)}$ and the straight line $i \mapsto \frac{\alpha i}{m}$.
+Then the BH procedure will reject all hypotheses corresponding to $p$-values smaller than the last crossing point between the straight line and the ordered $p$-values curve.